Winter is a wonderful time to visit and explore Fish Creek Provincial Park! Here are some ideas of what there is to do in here in Winter.

 Take your dog for a walk!

-We love walking our dog in Fish Creek Park.
+We love walking our dog here.
 This is an on-leash area which we really like.
 And the trails have convenient garbage locations for doggy-doo drop off!

 What are your favourite things to do in Fish Creek in winter?